matjazbravc/Microservice.Architecture.Demo/README.md

 ![](res/Containers.jpg)
 # Microservice Architecture in ASP.NET Core

 This demo shows a working sample of microservices architecture using ASP.NET Core.
-It covers how to create microservices, how to create API gateways using [Ocelot](https://github.com/ThreeMammals/Ocelot), how to use [MassTransit](http://masstransit-project.com) as distributed application framework, [RabbitMQ](https://www.rabbitmq.com) as the service bus running on [Docker](https://www.docker.com/resources/what-container), how to unit test microservices using xUnit, how to monitor microservices using health checks, and finally how to deploy microservices using Docker containers on Linux distributions.
+It covers how to create microservices, how to create API gateways using [Ocelot](https://github.com/ThreeMammals/Ocelot), how to use [MassTransit](http://masstransit-project.com) as distributed application framework, [RabbitMQ](https://www.rabbitmq.com) as the message broker, how to unit test microservices using xUnit, how to monitor microservices using health checks, and finally how to deploy microservices using [Docker](https://www.docker.com/resources/what-container) containers on Linux distributions.

 ## Introduction